memellow85/yam-five/README.md

 ## Release

-1.0.0 - First version of the game
+- 1.0.0 - First version of the game
+- 1.0.1 - Add recovery password + bugifx
+- 1.0.2 - Refactor style + bugfix

+## Next release
+- 1.0.3 - Remove Firebase for manage game rooms and integrate websocket
+- 1.1.0 - New navigation app and new statistics section
+- 1.1.1 - Increase performance
+- 1.1.2 - New feature (tris, scale with four number)

 ## License